WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.8.
-TODO: Session namespaces can/musn't contain accounts from chains not defined in proposal namespaces
+TODO: Session namespaces MAY/MUST NOT contain accounts from chains not defined in proposal namespaces
 Requested proposal namespaces:
 ```json
 {